 This triturating juicer uses twin, interlocking augers with a variety of cutting edges and recesses to completely masticate all your produce.
 The augers allow the Green Star to do even better than masticating juicers with leafy greens and wheatgrass!

 They’re also made of stainless steel, so they’re much more durable and reliable than the plastic augers found in masticating models.

 The Tribest has a few smart features that set it apart, including a nylon safety buffer between the auger and the motor, and a pressure adjustment knob for helping you choose the right setting for each type of produce.

 You can also use it as a grinder, mincer, food processor, and homogenizer — just like with an Omega Nutrition Center.

 The best part is the price.
-The Tribest is only $100 or so more than a nicer masticating juicer, and costs half what you’d pay for a Super Angel.
+The Tribest costs just a bit more than a nicer masticating juicer, and costs way less than what you’d pay for a Super Angel.